|Credit Building Rating:||3.9 / 5|

 Designed for cardholders looking to bolster their credit scores, the Capital One QuicksilverOne card offers unlimited 1.5% cash back on every purchase.
 While this is not the most impressive cash back rate, it should help to offset the card’s $39 fee.
 You’ll also have a chance at a credit limit increase if you make six consecutive on-time payments.

 Most notable for its numerous cardholder perks, including purchase protection, extended warranty coverage, return protection and more, the Credit One Bank American Express card is a relatively low-cost option if you have fair credit or better and are looking for an unsecured starter card.
 Though the card charges a $39 annual fee, you should be able to offset this if you use it for most of your spending.

 See related: Credit One vs. Capital One

-Another card that combines credit-building with cash back rewards, the Discover it Secured Credit Card offers 2% back at gas stations and restaurants (on up to $1,000 in purchases per quarter) and 1% back on all other purchases.
-Plus, Discover will match all the cash back you earn in the first year.
+Another card that combines credit-building with cash back rewards, the Discover it® Secured Credit Card offers 2% back at gas stations and restaurants (on up to $1,000 in purchases per quarter) and 1% back on all other purchases.
+Plus, Discover will match all the cash back you earn at the end of your first year.
 Though the card requires a deposit, you can enjoy more control over your credit limit, as you can put down $200 to $2,500 as a deposit and get a matching limit.
 You may also be able to graduate to an unsecured Discover card with responsible use.

 Who should get the Petal 1 Card?